-In general, studies of the relationship between genital powder use and risk of ovarian cancer have concluded the strongest connection to exist with the development of serous invasive tumors.
+In general, studies of the relationship between genital powder use and the risk of ovarian cancer have concluded the strongest connection with the development of serous invasive tumors.

 WHAT IS THE STATUTE OF LIMITATIONS FOR TALCUM POWDER-CAUSED OVARIAN CANCER OR MESOTHELIOMA LAWSUITS?

 The statute of limitations for talcum powder-causing ovarian cancer or mesothelioma claims depends upon the state where the plaintiff resides.
-Each state has its own laws that specify the amount of time a plaintiff has to take legal action against talc manufacturers after being diagnosed with illness related to talc exposure.
-This date could be affected by when their illness was diagnosed and the date it was discovered that the cancer or mesothelioma could be connected to talcum powder.
+Each state has its laws that specify how long a plaintiff has to take legal action against talc manufacturers after being diagnosed with an illness related to talc exposure.
+This date could be affected by when their illness was diagnosed and the date it was discovered that cancer or mesothelioma could be connected to talcum powder.

 Although the statute of limitations for most personal injury lawsuits begins to tick on the date of injury, this rule usually does not apply to asbestos-based illness claims.
 Rather, with these and other “latent disease” injuries, most states abide by a “discovery rule,” which specifies that the clock for the state’s statute of limitations in these cases starts to count down on the date the person is diagnosed with the illness.